AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 # Future books
 _Programming Neural Networks in Pharo_ is the first book of the Agile Artificial Intelligence series.
 Future book will cover the field of genetic algorithm, unsupervised learning, and reinforcement learning.
 Stay tuned!

+# Big thanks!
+Since the announcement of the book many have encouraged us, provided feedback, and improved the writting.
+In no particular order, we are grateful to
+Chris Thorgrimsson, CH, Torsten Bergmann.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-117765592-1"></script>
 <script>